tkjef/git-url-vim/README.md

 Feedback
 ================
+If you like this plugin, star it!
+It's a great way of getting feedback.
-Please feel free to give any and all feedback or pull requests.
+In addition, please feel free to give any and all feedback or pull requests.